openstreams/wflow/doc/wflow_sbm.rst

     16 	0.04	Barren or Sparsely Vegetated

-The above table relates the land cover map to the woody part of the Cmax.

-The canopy gap fraction is determined using the K k: extinction coefficient (van Dijk and Bruijnzeel 2001):
+The canopy gap fraction is determined using the  k: extinction coefficient (van Dijk and Bruijnzeel 2001):

 .. math::